 - Adjust the valves for vacuumingIf you try to vacuum the pool without making any adjustment to the valves, you will have a very difficult time.
-This is because water (just like people) takes the path of least resistance and your vacuum hose is the path of greatest resistance.You have to make adjustments to the valve settings on the intake side as shown in the top diagram.
-The diagram to the right is a close up view of the intake valves.
+This is because water (just like people) takes the path of least resistance and your vacuum hose is the path of greatest resistance.You have to make adjustments to the valve settings on the intake side as shown in the diagram.

 - Leave the valve to the closest skimmer fully open

 This is the valve that you are vacuuming from, so you want to leave it fully open so there is no restriction in flow.

 If you totally close the other skimmer valve, then you will probably starve the pump for water, so you need to shut it down until you can hear the pump giving some resistance.
 This will be your clue to leave it there and not shut it down any further.